-Orley Farm School, South Hill Avenue, Harrow on the Hill, Harrow HA1 3NU b.
-If an individual believes that the School has not complied with this policy or acted otherwise than in accordance with the Act, they should utilise the School complaints/grievance procedure and should also notify the Director of Finance and Operations
+- Any comments or queries on this policy should be directed to the Communications Manager using the following contact details: Communications Manager, Orley Farm School, South Hill Avenue, Harrow on the Hill, HA1 3NU - b.
+If the school does not have an appointed Communications Manager at the time of making a query or complaint, the matter will be dealt with by the Director of Operations. - c.
+If an individual believes that the School has not complied with this policy or acted otherwise than in accordance with the Act, they should utilise the School complaints/grievance procedure and should also notify the Director of Operations.